apache/celeborn/cpp/README.md

 ```
 Other platforms are not supported yet, and you could use the container above as your dev environment.

-## Compile
+## Compile and test
 Currently, the modules are under development.
-You could compile the code within the dev container by
+You could compile the code and run the tests within the dev container by
 ```
 cd celeborn/cpp
 mkdir -p build && cd build
 cmake ..
 make
+ctest
 ```